Experience Skåne's diverse countryside

 Trek Söderåsen’s lush woods

-Söderåsen National Park is 40 kilometres east of Helsingborg in Skåne.
+Söderåsen national park is 40 kilometres east of Helsingborg in Skåne.
 Access the trail in Skäralid, by the Naturum information and visitor centre.
 Or in the south by the tourist office in Röstånga.
 There are bus stops at both accesses and in several places along the park boundary.

 Couple walking on a beach with a forest adjacent to them